-This theme sets out a framework for action to support and encourage more local and sustainable food production and supply in Bath and North East Somerset to increase food security, reduce the negative environmental impacts of the local food sector and to support local food and farming businesses.
+This theme sets out a framework for action to support and encourage more local and sustainable food production and supply in Bath and North East Somerset.
 An overview of the agricultural sector in B&NES is provided in appendix 4.